python/cpython/Doc/howto/sorting.rst

 * For locale aware sorting, use :func:`locale.strxfrm` for a key function or :func:`locale.strcoll` for a comparison function.

-* The *reverse* parameter still maintains sort stability (i.e. records with equal keys retain the original order).
+* The *reverse* parameter still maintains sort stability (so that records with equal keys retain their original order).
 Interestingly, that effect can be simulated without the parameter by using the builtin :func:`reversed` function
   twice: